ethanwicker/ethanwicker.github.io/_posts/2021-01-08-multiple-linear-regression-001.md

 In future posts, I'll compare and contrast the Python packages scikit-learn and statsmodels as they relate to statistical inference and prediction using the multiple linear regression model.
 I'll also explore quantitative predictors, qualitative predictors and interaction terms.

-This structure of this post was influenced by the third chapter of *An Introduction to Statistical Learning: with Applications in R* by Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani.
+The structure of this post was influenced by the third chapter of *An Introduction to Statistical Learning: with Applications in R* by Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani.

 ### Multiple Linear Regression